ikale1234/CSE151NEWS/README.md

 2. **Model**
    - Logistic Regression model on this bag of words vector
    - Tuned C parameter
+      - Inverse of Regularization Strength, with lower values leading to stronger regularization

 3. **Evaluation Metrics**
    - Used classification metrics such as accuracy, precision, recall, and F1-score to evaluate model performance on training and testing datasets.